MasiHasanali17/RAG-Based-AI-Teaching-Assistant/README.md

 An AI-powered teaching assistant that answers questions from video lecture transcripts using **Retrieval-Augmented Generation (RAG)** and a **local LLM (Ollama)**.

-This project allows users to ask questions like:
+This system allows users to query course content naturally and receive **accurate, context-aware answers along with source references**.

+---

+## 💡 Sample Questions

+You can try asking:

 * What is Python?
 * What is Python list?